kontainapp/guide/getting_started/kubenetes.md

 kube-system   kube-proxy       1         1         1       1            1           kubernetes.io/os=linux   168m
 ```
 :::
-## Modifying your Deploymen to run with Kontain Runtime
+## Modifying your Deployment to run with Kontain Runtime
 To run your deployment using Kontain runtime modify deployment file by adding runtimeClass and nodeSelector as highlighted below in out test deployment

 ```yaml !#14-16